 If you love art, more than 150 museums and galleries in Mexico City will make your arty soul happy.

-The City of Palaces and Centro Histórico are must-see for history lovers and cultural enthusiasts.
-Some of the most impressive sites in Mexico City are Zocalo square, Mexico City’s cathedral, and the Palacio Nacional.
+The City of Palaces and Centro Histórico are must-sees for history lovers and cultural enthusiasts.
+Some of the most impressive sites in Mexico City are Zocalo Square, Mexico City’s Cathedral, and the Palacio Nacional.

-Mexico City’s Zócalo square is the second largest square in the world (following only Moscow’s Red Square by size), and Mexico City’s Cathedral is the largest in the Americas.
-The impressive Palacio Nacional decorated with stunning Diego Riviera’s murals is a must-see in Mexico City.
+Mexico City’s Zócalo Square is the second largest square in the world (following only Moscow’s Red Square by size), and Mexico City’s Cathedral is the largest in the Americas.
+The impressive Palacio Nacional decorated with stunning Diego Riviera murals is a must-see in Mexico City.